sbraz/pymediainfo/README.md

 ## Installation

-Please note that, without [the MediaInfo library](https://mediaarea.net/en/MediaInfo), pymediainfo **cannot parse media files**, which severely limits its functionality.
+Please note that, without [the MediaInfo library](https://mediaarea.net/en/MediaInfo), pymediainfo **cannot parse media files**.
+This severely limits its functionality, allowing it to process only pre-generated XML output from MediaInfo.

 ### Linux distribution Packages